RanjiDude/DQN-using-ConvNets-and-PyTorch/README.md

 # DeepRL-using-ConvNets
-Implementing DeepRL algos using PyTorch and ConvNets
+Implementing the DQN algorithm using PyTorch and ConvNets